ketonkakkar/ketonkakkar.github.io/portfolio.md

 In the spring of 2019 my college newspaper, The Phoenix, broke an investigative story on the misogyny and hazing practices of Swarthmore College's fraternities.
 Our articles got picked up by [The New York Times](https://www.nytimes.com/2019/04/30/us/swarthmore-college-phi-psi-fraternities.html), [The Washington Post](https://www.washingtonpost.com/nation/2019/04/30/close-rape-attic-swarthmore-students-occupy-fraternity-after-disturbing-documents-leak/), [NPR](https://www.npr.org/2019/05/02/718969495/swarthmore-fraternities-disband-over-leaked-documents-that-detailed-misogyny), and others.
 Shortly thereafter, both of Swarthmore's fraternities disbanded themselves.

-Though an emeritus editor at the time, I was called upon to serve as acting editor and co-author in the investigation, due to a conflict of interest in The Phoenix's senior editoral board.
+Though an emeritus editor at the time, I was called upon to serve as acting editor and co-author in the investigation, due to a conflict of interest in The Phoenix's senior editorial board.

 You can view the work of our reporting team here: